arduino/library-registry/FAQ.md

 1. Change the `name` value in the [library.properties file](https://arduino.github.io/arduino-cli/latest/library-specification/#libraryproperties-file-format) and update the `version`.
 1. Create a release or tag.
-1. Submit an [issue report](https://github.com/arduino/library-registry/issues) requesting the name be changed and stating the URL of the library's repository.
+1. Open an issue [here](https://github.com/arduino/library-registry/issues/new?labels=topic%3A+rename&template=rename.yml&title=Library+name+change+request) specifying the URL of the library's repository.

 ## Limitations